DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Empirical Study

 \subsubsection{Background on STAR*D and Problem Formulation.}

-Sequenced Treatment Alternatives to Relieve Depression (STAR*D) was a multi-site, multi-level randomized controlled trial designed to assess effectiveness of different treatment regimes for patients with major depressive disorder \citep{fava2003background,rush2004sequenced}.
-The primary outcome at each level (\ie, stage) was assessed using the Quick Inventory of Depressive Symptomatology (QIDS) scores \citep{rush2004sequenced}, which measures severity of depression and ranges from $0$ to $26$ in the sample.
+Sequenced Treatment Alternatives to Relieve Depression (STAR*D) was a multi-level randomized controlled trial designed to assess effectiveness of different treatment regimes for patients with major depressive disorder \citep{rush2004sequenced}.
+The primary outcome at each level (\ie, stage) was assessed using the QIDS scores, which measures severity of depression and ranges from $0$ to $26$ in the sample.
 Before each treatment level, participants with a total clinican-rated QIDS-score of $0$ to $5$ were considered as having a clinically meaningful response and therefore in remission, and those without remission were eligible for future treatments and entered the next treatment level.

-Following existing literature \citep{pineau2007constructing,chakraborty2013inference,liu2018augmented}, we focus on level $2/2A$ (referred to as stage $1$) and level $3$ (referred to as stage $2$) of the study only.
+Following existing literature \citep{chakraborty2013inference,liu2018augmented}, we focus on level $2/2A$ (referred to as stage $1$) and level $3$ (referred to as stage $2$) of the study only.
 There were $1260$ participants with complete features who entered stage $1$; $468$ of them achieved remission, $465$ of them dropped out, and $327$ of them entered stage $2$.
-The available treatments were divided into two groups: one group that involves SSRIs (selective serotonin reuptake inhibitors, the most commonly prescribed class of antidepressants with simple dosing regimens, see \citealp{nelson1997safety,mason2000fatal}), and the other that involves only non-SSRIs.
+The treatments were divided into two groups: one group that involves SSRIs (selective serotonin reuptake inhibitors), and the other that involves only non-SSRIs.

-We then define the following context, treatment, and outcome variables: \begin{itemize} \item $X_1$: QIDS-score measured at the start of stage $1$ (QIDS.start$_1$), the slope of QIDS-score over the previous level (QIDS.slope$_1$), and participant preference at the start of stage $1$ (preference$_1$, taking values $1,2$).
+We define the following context, treatment, and outcome variables: \begin{itemize} \item $\bx_1$: QIDS-score measured at the start of stage $1$ (QIDS.start$_1$), the slope of QIDS-score over the previous level (QIDS.slope$_1$), and participant preference at the start of stage $1$ (preference$_1$, taking values $1,2$).
+We let $\psi_1(\bh_1) = \bx_1$.

-\item $A_1$: $1$ if treated with SSRI drugs at stage $1$, and $2$ if treated with non-SSRI drugs at stage $1$.
+\item $A_1$: $1$ if treated with SSRI drugs in stage $1$, and $2$ if treated with non-SSRI drugs.

-\item $Y_1$: $-\frac{1}{2}$ QIDS-score at the end of stage $1$.
-Here we take the negative of QIDS-score to make higher values correspond to better outcomes.